Viikas30/Assign_RAG/README.md

      Isolation: Conversations are scoped using a thread_id, ensuring users/sessions remain isolated.

 - WhatsApp Integration (Overview)
-    -WhatsApp does not provide a free native bot API.
+-    WhatsApp does not provide a free native bot API.
 Integration is typically handled via official Business API providers.

--Recommended Providers:

--Twilio WhatsApp API: Great for rapid development and clear documentation.

--Meta WhatsApp Cloud API: The direct hosting solution from Meta.
+-    Meta WhatsApp Cloud API: The direct hosting solution from Meta.